polkadot-fellows/xcm-format/README.md

 Operands:

-- `recipient: Integer`: The recipient parachain which has accepted the previous open-channel request.
+- `recipient: Compact`: The recipient parachain which has accepted the previous open-channel request.

 Safety: The message should originate directly from the Relay-chain.